survivejs/react-book/manuscript/11_linting_in_webpack.md

 npm i babel-eslint eslint eslint-plugin-react --save-dev
 ```

-This will add ESLint and the plugin we want to use as our project development dependency.
+This will add ESLint and the plugin we want to use as our project development dependencies. *babel-eslint* allows us to use Babel specific language features with ESLint.
 Next, we'll need to do some configuration:

 **package.json**